-Go beyond your classroom and clinical experiences by attending the 2020 NJNS Annual Convention!
+Go beyond your classroom and clinical experiences by attending the 2021 NJNS Virtual Annual Convention!

 Each year, the New Jersey Nursing Students, Inc. (NJNS) Board of Directors puts together a two-day convention that features various leadership and career development opportunities.
 Over 1,000 nursing students attend for opportunities to listen to renowned nursing leaders during breakout focus sessions.
 Meet and network with students, faculty members, and nursing leaders from across New Jersey.
 Breakout focus sessions will enhance your academic and clinical skills.
 You will expand your network at the exhibit hall and social events, like the First Night Party!
 Attendees, especially graduating nursing students, will gain confidence during the NCLEX review session.
 The convention includes a Narcan training program on the second day.

 Convention is a great time to develop your leadership skills as a monitor, delegate, or elected candidate for the state NJNS board!
 Register now!
 Enjoy lifelong memories, leadership, and endless educational opportunities!